artanzand/artanzand.github.io/_posts/2022-02-04-Tensorflow-Docker.md

 ---
 layout: post
-title: Building an NVIDIA Docker Container with Podman
+title: Building an NVIDIA Docker Image with Podman
 author: Artan Zandian
 date: Feb 05, 2022
 excerpt: "The base image for Jetson Nano comes with PyTorch preinstalled.
 In this blog I will go through creation of a docker image to run a Keras model on Jetson Nano."